rafamonge/deepcars/README.md

 - ![Keras examples](https://github.com/fchollet/keras/tree/master/examples)
 - ![Mnist logistic regression on keras](https://medium.com/@the1ju/simple-logistic-regression-using-keras-249e0cc9a970)
 - ![Barch normalization in keras](https://stackoverflow.com/questions/34716454/where-do-i-call-the-batchnormalization-function-in-keras)
+  - In addition to speeding up training by preventing significant shifts in the distribution of inputs to each layer, batch normalization also allows us to significantly increase the learning rate.
+Moreover, batch normalization acts as a regularizer and removes the need for dropout and (when used) L2 regularization.
+Note: they should be placed before the nonlineary. i.e. before the activation function.

 # installing tensorflow 1.2 on Ubuntu 14.4 linux